GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 have to do it.
 However, DRAGONS provides tools to help you with that.

 The first step is to create input file lists.
 The tool "|dataselect|" helps with that.
-It uses Astrodata tags and "|descriptors|" to select the files and send the filenames to a text file that can then be fed to "|reduce|".
+It uses Astrodata tags and |descriptors| to select the files and send the filenames to a text file that can then be fed to "|reduce|".
 (See the
-|astrodatauser| for information about Astrodata.)
+|astrodatauser| for information about Astrodata and for a list
+of |descriptors|.)

 First, navigate to the ``playground`` directory in the unpacked data package::